Chart Color Schemes

 Infrastructure

-Catalina has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Catalina has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-One major project has been identified by AreaSearch as potentially impacting the area: The Sebel Hotel, Batemans Bay Community Health Facility, Batemans Bay Dredging, and Greater Batemans Bay Structure Plan are key projects.
+Area infrastructure changes significantly influence performance.
+One major project identified by AreaSearch impacts the area: The Sebel Hotel, Batemans Bay Community Health Facility, Batemans Bay Dredging, and Greater Batemans Bay Structure Plan are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.